jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01.md

 These microvita have got little to do with carbon atoms or molecules.

-**So far as physicality is concerned, the position of these microvita is just between ectoplasm [lower mind] and electron, but they are neither ectoplasm nor electron.**
+**So far as physicality is concerned, the position of these microvita is just between ectoplasm [lower mind] and electron, but they are neither ectoplasm nor electron.** *

+{{< n n="That is why we classify Elementals as between the upper Spatial and upper Rdiant strata." >}}

 <!-- It is a human wont that whatever we know regarding any subject or any object, when we know that it exists but its characteristics or other particulars are not known to us, we say it is “mysterious”.